Phones · Resale guide

 Factors That Affect Samsung Galaxy M35 Resale Value

-Battery health is the single biggest factor.
-Every percentage point above 85% (as reported by AccuBattery) increases resale by ~₹300-500.
-Below 80%, expect buyers to negotiate ₹4,000-6,000 off to cover replacement costs and the hassle.
+Battery Health is the single biggest factor.
+Every percentage point above 85% increases resale by ~₹300-500.
+Below 80%, expect buyers to negotiate ₹4,000-6,000 off to cover replacement.
+A strong battery is key for this model.

 Maintenance Cost Breakdown (India, 2026)